twix14/DTI/README.md

 # Coordination Service using BFT-SMaRt
-This project was made in a masters subject (Detection and Intrusion Tolerance), in the Faculty of Sciences of the University of Lisbon.
+This group project was built in a masters subject, Detection and Intrusion Tolerance, in the Faculty of Sciences of the University of Lisbon.
 It consists of a coordination service similar to [ZooKeeper](https://github.com/apache/zookeeper) using the [BFT-SMaRt replication library](http://bft-smart.github.io/library/)